sherweb/Public-Apis/README.md

 ## Contributing

 [You can submit bugs and feature requests](https://github.com/sherweb/Public-Apis/issues), and help us verify as they are checked in.

+## Support

+If you need support, you can send a ticket [here](https://support.sherweb.com/SupportRequest).

 ## License